Fisker electric pickup: Super-efficient "radical" truck coming in late 2023?

 Fisker Ocean

 The Ocean is slated to cost $37,499 and offer a range of 300 miles.
 Fisker has already suggested that the Ocean will offer sustainability, efficiency, and a cohesive style that Fisker has a strong record of delivering.
-Fisker made that last claim despite the fact that previous products have been marred by business-related issues.
+Previous products and the former Fisker Automotive have been marred by business-related issues, however.

 Fisker as a company still has much to prove, and the scope of the company’s product plan could have much to do with the success of the company’s stock; it went public in October.